glomex/vast-ima-player/docs/README.md

 Because of the above reasons this library only focuses on managing the video-monetization lifecycle and aligning & merging events without hiding too many details of the underlying IMA library:

 * Only relies on HTMLMediaElement and can be used in combination with e.g. [HLS.js](https://github.com/video-dev/hls.js/) or [Shaka Player](https://github.com/google/shaka-player).
 * Does not provide any additional video-player UI.
-The consumer should be able to decide whether to use the native controls or to design his own.
+The consumer should be able to decide whether to use the native controls or to design their own.
 * Provides additional events to manage the video-monetization lifecycle: `MediaStart`, `MediaImpression` and `MediaStop`.
-* Proxies media element events (`timeupdate`, `play`, `pause`, ...) and properties (`currentTime`, `volume`, ...) through the VAST-IMA-Player API so that the consumer does not have to implement ad & content switching in his/her code.
+* Proxies media element events (`timeupdate`, `play`, `pause`, ...) and properties (`currentTime`, `volume`, ...) through the VAST-IMA-Player API so that the consumer does not have to implement ad & content switching in their code.
 On iPhone the IMA defaults to use a single video tag to play back ad and content and VAST-IMA-Player ensures that the consumer receives the appropriate ad or content data.
 * Prefixes all IMA events with `Ad` so that they are more aligned with the [VPAID 2.0 standard](https://www.iab.com/wp-content/uploads/2015/06/VPAID_2_0_Final_04-10-2012.pdf).
 * It auto-resizes the IMA ad container (but also allows manual control).